 READMEshould contain or point to other documentation that is part of the artifact and describes use case scenarios or details beyond the scope of the paper.
 Such documentation is not limited to text; for example, a video tutorial could demonstrate how the artifact could be used and evaluated more generally.
 In general, the wide variety of artifacts makes it difficult to come up with an exact list of expectations to obtain the “Artifacts Evaluated – Reusable” badge.

 The above points should be seen as a guideline for authors and reviewers regarding what to provide and expect.
 In case of any doubt, feel free to contact the AE Chairs.

 Artifacts that go above and beyond the expectations of the Artifact Evaluation Committee will receive a Distinguished Artifact Award.

 - Is the reviewing process double-blind?
 No, the reviewing process is single-blind.
-The reviewers will know the authors’ identities, while reviewers’ identities are kept hidden from the authors.
+The reviewers will know the authors’ identities, whereas the reviewers’ identities are kept hidden from the authors.
 Authors can thus submit artifacts that reveal the authors’ identities.

 - How can we submit an artifact that contains private components (e.g., a commercial benchmark suite)?
-An option would be to upload only the public part of the artifact to Zenodo, and share a link to the private component that is visible only to the reviewers by specifying the link in the Bidding Instructions and Special Hardware Requirements HotCRP field.
+An option would be to upload only the public part of the artifact to Zenodo and share a link to the private component that is visible only to the reviewers by specifying the link separately (e.g., using the Bidding Instructions and Special Hardware Requirements HotCRP field).
 If this is not possible, another option would be to provide reviewers access to a machine that allows them to also interact with the artifact’s private component.
 Both options must adhere to the single-blind reviewing process (i.e., they must not reveal the reviewers’ identities).
 Whether an “Availability” flag will be awarded for partially available artifacts will be determined based on the AEC’s evaluation.

-If you have any questions or comments, please reach out to the Artifact Evaluation Chairs at email@example.com.
+If you have any questions or comments, please reach out to the AE Chairs